 Can you grow potatoes from old potatoes?

-Yes, any potato can be planted in soil and have the potential to produce a crop.
-But, if you are serious about producing a healthy crop of potatoes it makes more sense to get seed potatoes that have been prepared and specially selected for cropping.
+If you are serious about producing a healthy crop of potatoes it makes more sense to get seed potatoes that have been prepared and specially selected for cropping.

 If you use any old potato that’s just turned up, you will not know its history.
 You can’t be sure of which variety it is and then there is the issue of diseases.
 It could be carrying a blight infection which will be hiding out of sight under the skin.
 This will then spread through the plant from the beginning of germination if indeed it germinates at all.

 If you are going to the trouble and effort of growing potatoes it will always be wise to buy quality seed potatoes.
 These will be specially selected and guaranteed to be free of disease.
 They will have been stored at the correct temperature by suppliers before they are made available to you.
 You will also be able to choose from nameable varieties so you will know exactly what you are growing.

 When choosing a variety, select an early maturing type.
 These will take about 70 to 90 days before harvesting can be expected.
 Later maturing varieties tend to take up to 120 days before harvesting.